Crio-Bytes/IBD-2022-Master-Repository/Implementation of RecyclerView/README.md

   # Activity 3: Creating an Activity or Interface for RecyclerView
   - Now in this microbyte, we will learn how to add a recycler view to the activity where we will show our list of images which will look like the below image<br>  ![Screenshot (61)](https://user-images.githubusercontent.com/72004239/208870863-e4b07069-74cb-41f2-9533-15428e0adf69.png)
- - **To create list of we need images first, so follow below instructions to copy images**
+ - **To create list  we need images first, so follow below instructions to copy images**
     ## 3.1 Copy Images into Drawble folder
   Firstly we need some images to show in our list of images,
     copy some picutres into "drawble" folder